yjs/y-dat/README.md

 ### Demos

 You can find a working demos in `y-dat/demo/`.
 Clone this repository and run `npm install && npm start`.
+Another example can be found in [`yjs-demos/prosemirror-dat`](https://github.com/yjs/yjs-demos/tree/master/prosemirror-dat).

 The demo also works in nodejs.
 Run `node y-dat/demo/node-server.cjs --key 7b0d584fcdaf1de2e8c473393a31f52327793931e03b330f7393025146dc02fb` to listen to updates for a given key.
 Run `node y-dat/demo/node-server.cjs` to generate a new key.